Getting to Know Rough Terrain Forklifts

 If you need to complete your forklift safety training, which includes how to operate all types of rough terrain forklifts, check us out!
 Our online training program allows operators to complete their training in about one hour, immediately print their certificate after completion, and pay only $59.95 for each section.
 Along with all-terrain and rough terrain lift training, we also offer certification for regular indoor lifts, pallet jacks, order pickers, and more.
 If you have any questions about our forklift training courses, call our office today at 1-888-699-4800.

-This post was originally published in 2016 and updated in 2018.
+This post was originally published in 2016 and updated in 2018 to include an infographic guide.

 This low-cost program can be completed anytime, anywhere!